 Sesquiterpenes isolated from EOs are among compounds with promising antimicrobial activity28, 29.
 These encompass β-caryophyllene, a sesquiterpene extensively present in EOs, which possesses anti-inflammatory and anticarcinogenic activities30.
 Its oxygenated form caryophyllene oxide, present at 8.15% in the obtained EOAS, owns high antimicrobial properties31.
-Furthermore, β-Elemene presents good antitumor and anti-inflammatory activities without obvious cytotoxicity or clinical side effects32.
+Furthermore, β-elemene presents good antitumor and anti-inflammatory activities without obvious cytotoxicity or clinical side effects32.

-Evaluation of antioxidant activity using DPPH and FRAP methods

-Various in vitro antioxidant assays are utilized to gauge the antioxidant possibilities of different chemical and plant extracts.
-The antioxidant potential has been attributed to several processes, including chain initiation prevention, reductive capacity, and radical scavenging.
-In this work, two widely used assays, namely, 2,2-diphenyl-1-picrylhydrazyl (DPPH) and ferric reducing power assay (FRAP), were carried out to evaluate the antioxidant potentials of different ASEOs.

 DPPH assay

-The hydrogen donating ability or radical-scavenging activity of an antioxidant is assumed to be responsible for its influence on DPPH radical scavenging.The three assessed EOs were able to reduce the stable, purple-colored radical DPPH· to yellow colored DPPH-H, thus samples S1, S2 and S3 had IC50 values of 6, 9, and 8 μg.mL-1 respectively (Figure 2).
+The three assessed EOs were able to reduce the stable, purple-colored radical DPPH· to yellow colored DPPH-H, thus samples S1, S2 and S3 had IC50 values of 6, 9, and 8 μg.mL-1 respectively (Figure 2).
 The positive control (ascorbic acid) had an IC50 value of 3 μg.mL-1.
 Thehighest antioxidant activity was obtained with the sample with the lowest IC50.

 Figure 2: IC50 values of samples A and B compared with ascorbic acid (AA).